meltano/meltano/docs/src/handbook/engineering/README.md

 New sprint milestones are created about 6 weeks in advance as part of preparation for the weekly kickoff meeting.

+#### End of Week Expectations

+By the end of day Friday, or the last day of their work week, engineers are expected to:

+* Add comment to issues that are started but not completed
+* Update the flow label to reflect an accurate status
+* Close any completed items

+This is in preparation for the Product milestone review and Wee[kly Kickoff](handbook/product/#weekly-kickoff) on Monday.

 ### Labels

+#### Flow Labels

 Every open issue _with a sprint milestone_ should have a `flow` label: